ibm-cloud-docs/openwhisk/actions_web.md

 To test a web action by using a custom `require-whisk-auth` value:

 1. Update your `hello` web action with your own `require-whisk-auth` value.
-Then try testing your web action by specifying the `X-Require-Whisk-Auth` value during invocation.
+Then, try testing your web action by specifying the `X-Require-Whisk-Auth` value during invocation.

   a.
 Set a `require-whisk-auth` value where `<my-secret>` is your case-sensitive authentication token.
     ```bash